nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 endpoint before the delay value sampled from this distribution expires, a padding packet is sent.

-Picking between histograms and probability distributions can be subtle.
-A rule of thumb is that probability distributions are easy to specify and consume very little memory, but might not be able to describe certain types of intricate padding logic.
-Histograms on the other hand can support precise packet-count oriented or multimodal delay schemes, and can use token removal logic to reduce overhead and shape the total padding+non-padding inter-packet delay distribution towards an overall target distribution.
+The choice between histograms and probability distributions can be subtle.
+A rule of thumb is that probability distributions are easy to specify and consume very little memory, but might not be able to describe certain types of complex padding logic.
+Histograms, in contrast, can support precise packet-count oriented or multimodal delay schemes, and can use token removal logic to reduce overhead and shape the total padding+non-padding inter-packet delay distribution towards an overall target distribution.

-We suggest you start with a probability distribution if possible, and if it doesn't suit your needs you move to a histogram-based approach.
+We suggest that you start with a probability distribution if possible, and you move to a histogram-based approach only if a probability distribution does not suit your needs.

 #### 3.3.1.
 Padding Probability Distributions